 How has the WPCA transformed and reformed according to the legislative and policy instruments introduced to drive the transformation process?
-The new government's commitment reconstruction and development, national and local reconciliation, and the democratization and community empowerment placed considerable emphasis on the need for the transformation of sport nationally and locally from the instrument of discrimination, control and domination to an enabling agency which serves and empowers in an equitable, responsive, accountable and transparent way. component transformation of the process the was introduction of more equitable, efficient and effective provision of services.
+The new government's commitment reconstruction and development, national and local reconciliation, and the democratization and community empowerment placed considerable emphasis on the need for the transformation of sport nationally and locally from the instrument of discrimination, control and domination to an enabling agency which serves and empowers in an equitable, responsive, accountable and transparent way. the the transformation process was component of introduction of more equitable, efficient and effective provision of services.